Nasri Abu Jaish: Background

 Nasri Khalil Salim was born in the village of Beit Dajan in Nablus Governorate in the West Bank on 20 April 1967, where he received his elementary and preparatory education in the village schools, and secondary in the Qadri Touqan School in Nablus.
 Then he began his university education in Sofia to obtain a bachelor's degree in dentistry, and later obtained a diploma in protocol from Jakarta.
 Nasri Abu Jaish completed his university studies at the University of Dar es Salaam in Tanzania to obtain a master's degree in international relations, as well as a doctorate in development studies and political science from the universities of Dar es Salaam and Harari.

 Positions

-Nasri Abu Jaish was included in diplomatic and political life, where he held the posts of Ambassador of the State of Palestine to Seychelles, Mauritius, Tanzania, Ethiopia, Kenya, and Uganda.
+Nasri Abu Jaish held the position of ambassador to several African states, with residence in Tanzania and concurrently accredited to Seychelles, Mauritius, Ethiopia, Kenya, and Uganda.
 On 13 April 2019, Abu Jaish was sworn in front of Palestinian President Mahmoud Abbas as Minister of Labor in the government of Muhammad Shtayyeh.